Siddhantshimpi/Siddhantshimpi/README.md

 </br>

-- 🌱 I’m currently learning **Python Data Analytics, LaTeX, Quantum Mechanics and Computational Physics**
+- 🌱 I’m currently learning **Python in Science and Math, LaTeX, Quantum Mechanics, and Computational Physics**

 - ⚛️ Find my latest projects on introductory Computational Physics and Mathematics, at [Siddhantshimpi](https://github.com/Siddhantshimpi/Siddhantshimpi/tree/master)

-- 💻 Find my ongoing projects on the implementation of Quantum Computing in Python with the Qiskit package, at [Quantum Computing with Qiskit](https://github.com/Siddhantshimpi/Siddhantshimpi/Quantum Computing with Qiskit)
+- 💻 Find my ongoing projects on the implementation of Quantum Computing in Python with the Qiskit package, at [Quantum Computing with Qiskit](https://github.com/Siddhantshimpi/Siddhantshimpi/tree/master/Quantum%20Computing%20with%20Qiskit)

 - 📫 How to reach me: **sidddhant.shimpi2021@vitstudent.ac.in**